sourcegraph/handbook/content/engineering/hiring/software-engineer-coding-exercise.md

 - You will choose a three hour timeframe to independently work on the exercise.
 You can choose any day and time; we just schedule an email.
 - The exercise asks you to implement a UI in a scaffold TypeScript **React** app.
-- We provide you with the code of the scaffold app, the URL of a working **GraphQL API** to fetch data from and a link to a **Figma design** for the UI.
+- We provide you with the code of the scaffold app, the URL of a working **backend API** to fetch data from and a link to a **Figma design** for the UI.
+- The backend exposes the same data over both a RESTful interface and a GraphQL endpoint.
+You can chose whichever of the two you are most comfortable with.
 - You can use your own development environment and lookup documentation on the internet.
 - You should have Node.js (>=14.0.0) installed on your computer.

-If you have never worked with React or GraphQL or it's been a long time, we recommend brushing up on their basics a bit before taking the exercise.
+If you have never worked with React or it's been a long time, we recommend brushing up on their basics a bit before taking the exercise.
-There are no "advanced" features needed from either of the two to pass the exercise.
+There are no "advanced" React features needed to pass the exercise.

 We will grade your submission on both the code (implementation) and the result (UI, functionality, etc), so we recommend to not compromise one over the other.
 Apply the same standards to your solution you would to any solution you implement in a real-world production-ready app.